 An individual’s qualifying gains for IR are subject to a lifetime cap of £10 million.

-Talk to us about your ER planning
+Talk to us about your BADR planning

 Loucas can help you to build a tax-efficient financial plan that ensures you are making the most of the reliefs and allowances available to you.